-Distribute the burrata onto the pizza.
+Distribute the burrata evenly on the pizza.
 Move expeditiously.
 The longer the sauced dough sits on the peel, the more likely it will be to stick when you try to slide it into the oven.

 Put the pizza in the oven, rotating as needed.
 Bake until the crust has risen and the cheese is bubbly, about 2 minutes.
 Some light charring at the edges of the crust is excellent.
 Remove from oven.

-Layer the prosciutto and arugula onto the pizza.
-Drizzle with extra virgin olive oil to taste.
-Top with the shaved parmesan cheese.
+Layer the prosciutto and arugula evenly on the pizza.
+Drizzle with extra-virgin olive oil to taste.
+Top with the shaved Parmesan cheese.
 Slice and serve immediately.